dougissi/wordle-replay-react/public/markdown/news/2024-05-31_nyt_wordlearchive.md

 They finally did it.
 The New York Times launched their own [Wordle Archive](https://wordlearchive.com/).
-It'd full of advertisements.
+It's full of advertisements.
 It also uses _a ton_ of memory.